Offshore Energy Thematic Methods

 The SEEA Central Framework distinguishes between terminal costs and remedial costs for fixed asset disposal[23]:

 Terminal costs are anticipated during production periods and should be provisioned through consumption of fixed capital allowances over the asset's life.
-Examples relevant to offshore energy include removal of platform topsides and jackets, plugging and abandonment of wells, cable removal or burial, and site clearance and verification surveys.
+Examples include removal of platform topsides and jackets, plugging and abandonment of wells, cable removal or burial, and site clearance surveys.

 Remedial costs are incurred after operations cease, often by parties other than the original operator: cleanup of contaminated seabed sediments, long-term monitoring of residual structures, and rehabilitation of impacted habitats.